jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (f) prescribe a formula for fixing fees and charges; and (g) prescribe an annual fee or charge, or classes of fees or charges, payable by participants or classes of participants; and
   (h) prescribe the time of payment of fees and charges, the means of collection of fees and charges, and the person who is responsible for paying a fee or charge; and
-  (i) authorise the chief executive to recover the full costs of services from third parties (other than services in respect of which a fee or charge is prescribed) in circumstances prescribed in the regulations; and
+  (i) authorise the EPA to recover the full costs of services from third parties (other than services in respect of which a fee or charge is prescribed) in circumstances prescribed in the regulations; and
-  (j) authorise the chief executive to grant, in whole or in part, an exemption, waiver, or refund in relation to any fee or charge.
+  (j) authorise the EPA to grant, in whole or in part, an exemption, waiver, or refund in relation to any fee or charge.
 (5) Subsection (2) is subject to sections 173(2) and 174(1) (which relate to material incorporated by reference).

 ### 168 Other regulations